maartene/HexEngine/README.md

 ## So, what can I do with it now?
 Well, it is off course not necesarry to make a 4x game using the HexMap.
 You could use it for something smaller.
 The basic scaffold is ViewController -> HexMapScene -> HexMapController -> World -> HexMap.
-To simplify, you can strip out all reference to UI/GUI and UnitController.
+To simplify, you can strip out all reference to UI/GUI and UnitController/CityController.
 You then have a basic map that you can interact with.

 # Contact details
 Need to contact me?
 Drop an email at maarten@thedreamweb.eu or twitter at [@maarten_engels](https://twitter.com/maarten_engels)